-We have to focus on first two aspects and that’s exactly what we are going to do in this post...
+We have to focus on the first two aspects (rider & e-scooter) and that’s exactly what we are going to do in this post...

 I hope that you are with me on that.
-Just go through following points and see what you can do about it.
+Just go through following points and see what you can do about them.

-Over these things we have control, and what we have to do is take action!
+The things on this list, we do have control over, so what we have to do is take action!

-So, be thorough and implement all things you have control over.
+So, be thorough and implement everything you have control over.

 As you are aware, if you see thousands of people, you can conclude that there are thousands totally different personalities.

 When we are talking about riding styles, it’s the same story.
 Literally.
-There are numerous examples of mistakes that everybody makes that is even a greater wonder that those people get away without damages, injuries or with something even worse.
+There are numerous examples of mistakes that everybody makes and it is a great wonder that those people get away without damage, injuries or something even worse.

-What we are doing in traffic has an enormous impact on safety in general.
+What we do in traffic has an enormous impact on electric scooter safety in general.

-Here’re things you should be aware if you want to be better commuter, rider, participant and a person in general.
+Here are things you should be aware if you want to be better commuter, rider, traffic participant and person in general.

 I have a theory about all this traffic stuff.
-How you behave in traffic toward other people that reflects what kind of person you are and how you behave in every other aspect of life.
+How you behave in traffic toward other people reflects the type of person you are and how you behave in every other aspect of life.